mrspeaker/zardozer/README.md

 * edit pixels directly in the game
 * integrate some free sources automatically (search/itegrate imgs/spritesheets directly)
 * proxy the brower localstorage sqlite db?! crazy.
+--- or provide in app editor + image editor and download zip (jszip) file that unzips into project